The Ultimate cheap European itinerary for 2 to 4 weeks

 Whether you’ve been to Europe before or not, sometimes you might find yourself with plenty of time but not plenty of money.
 If you’ve got at least two weeks and hopefully closer to four weeks, you can still have an amazing experience in some of Europe’s greatest cities on a small budget.
 If you’ve visited London, Paris, or Rome before, you’ll be happy to know that you can visit many other cities while spending half or even less per day.

 The itinerary suggestions below are perfect for two quick weeks.
 If you have more time this is still a great itinerary to use as a starting place, and you’ll find other places you’ll want to add along the way if you have more time.
 We use our Europe Backpacker Index to show the price comparisons of the cities suggested.
 Each of those prices is a typical day’s expenses for someone on a ‘backpacker’ budget.
 If you prefer 3-star hotels you’ll spend at least a bit more per day, but if you are sharing a cheaper hotel room it can still be shockingly inexpensive.
+By the way, for your first trip to Europe you probably want to choose England, France, or Italy, and save the cheap ones for your next trip.

 Note: This article was last updated in August, 2022.